 Opening a bank account in Japan

 Opening a bank account in Japan requires some of the expected paperwork and an understanding of Japanese culture.
 You’ll need your residence card and a personal seal – known as an inkan or hanko – although some banks do now accept a signature instead.
-You don’t need to make a large deposit; most banks will open an account with a minimum deposit of just 1,000 yen (~GBP7.00) to open your account.
+You don’t need to make a large deposit; most banks will open an account with a minimum deposit of just 1,000 yen (equivalent to £6.99, as of 20th January 2020) to open your account.

 The rest of the process is very similar to applying for a bank account in the UK; you will be able to select a PIN and will immediately receive a bank book and your card will arrive within ten days, together with information on how to manage your account online.